 Manufacturing - Manufacturers are always looking for ways to streamline manufacturing processes, and secure and optimize their supply chain.
 With Digital Twins, they can find areas to make changes without worrying about downtime or interrupting workflows.
 For example, modeling changes to Fleet Tracking and Dispatching could realize efficiencies that will lead to not only cost savings but also further an organization’s sustainability initiatives.

-Civil Engineering - With theInternet of Things (IoT) being a part of our everyday lives, it’s no surprise that entire cities have become Smart Cities and Digital Twins are at the center of that digital transformation.
+Civil Engineering - With the Internet of Things (IoT) being a part of our everyday lives, it’s no surprise that entire cities have become Smart Cities and Digital Twins are at the center of that digital transformation.
 Whether it’s tracking the status of the world’s first 3D-printed steel bridge or building the world’s most cutting-edge sports and entertainment venue, Digital Twins are being utilized to gather real-time data and answer questions for everybody from engineers to event organizers to maintenance departments.

 Sustainability - Together with Artificial Intelligence, Digital Twins are being utilized by both cities and organizations to determine how to reduce their environmental impact.
 Now planners can use these technologies together to understand how to reduce emissions, pollution, and other environmental hazards by analyzing data from various sources and testing different variables in the virtual model.

 A key element of many Digital Twin initiatives is real-time data which could be bi-directional.
 This is unlike a normal IoT cloud platform type of use case where data from many sensors fan into the central cloud.
-With Digital Twins, there is a 1-1 mapping between the digital twin and the physical asset and it is almost like real-time messaging between the two.
+With Digital Twins, there is a 1-1 mapping between the digital twin and the physical object and it is almost like real-time messaging between the two.
 Additionally, since physical objects might be interconnected in some way, that means digital twins will mimic that, sending messages to each other as well.

-As an expandable, real-time messaging platform,PubNub is uniquely positioned to partner with organizations that are working on Digital Twin offerings.
 Are you interested in learning more about how to work with PubNub to power your data-driven product?
 Our team is here to help answer any questions you may have or you can sign up for a free trial and get started test-driving our platform.